 - Pinch of kosher salt

-- 1 tablespoon soy sauce (optional but recommended)
+- 1 tablespoon soy sauce or tamari sauce (optional but recommended)

 Topping for kimchi baked potato: